aureamunoz/spring-quarkus-fruits/README.md

 ## How to play locally

+### Create a project

-1- Generate the project within a terminal
+- Generate the project within a terminal
    ```bash
    mvn io.quarkus:quarkus-maven-plugin:1.1.1.Final:create \
        -DprojectGroupId=dev.snowdrop \